anonymous-ai-researcher/258/README.md

 ## Compute Role Forgetting

-The code can be used to compute the solution of strong role forgetting for $\mathcal{ALCQ}$ ontologies.
+The code can be used to compute the solution of strong role forgetting for $\mathcal{ALCQI}$ ontologies.
 There is a code template showing how to compute the forgetting result.

 ```java
 package evaluation;